Christopher McQuarrie has confirmed a Twitter that Alec Baldwin will be in Mission: Imposible 5.

 Quick timeout.
 There were rumors a while back that Christopher McQuarrie’s Mission: Impossible 5 would be the first movie to actually film inside the Houses of Parliament, though Simon Pegg couldn’t exactly confirm.
 He said:

 I can’t confirm that because I haven’t been told.
 But we are shooting in London, so it would make sense, if they were looking to film in places like that, that it would be the case.
 I don’t know for definite, but I do know that we are shooting on location in London, so that should be the case.
 Which would be great.”

 Tom has attended Ladies Day at Glorious Goodwood in Chichester, England today.
 We’ll have tons of HQ’s soon.
 We’ve added more than 300 pics.

-Enjoy these new behind scenes pics from ‘Edge of Tomorrow’.
+Enjoy these amazing HQ pics from ‘Edge of Tomorrow’.

 Enjoy this new pic of Tom in Berkshire (UK) yesterday.

 Enjoy these pics posted at Twitter of Tom at Langham Hotel in London last night.